microsoft/ContosoTraders/docs/Setup instructions for PowerApp.md

   1. Authentication failed
   2. Connection string not listed

-**Troubleshoot**
+**to resolve the above errors you can choose following options**

-  1. Check the user connection string is available, if not please go to the prerequisite section step 1.
+  1. Check the user connection string is available.

   2. If the Azure SQL database connection string not validated please create a connection string in dataverse section of the power platform.